doctrine-extensions/DoctrineExtensions/doc/tree.md

 - **[comfortablynumb](http://github.com/comfortablynumb) Gustavo Adrian** for Closure strategy
 - **[everzet](http://github.com/everzet) Kudryashov Konstantin** for TreeLevel implementation
 - **[stof](http://github.com/stof) Christophe Coevoet** for getTreeLeafs function

+Update **2011-05-07**

+- Tree is now able to act as **closure** tree, this strategy was refactored and now fully functional.
+It is much faster for file-folder trees for instance where you do not care about tree ordering.

 Update **2011-04-11**